 While the First Amendment undergirds federal laws and Army policies regarding religious accommodation, the Religious Freedom Restoration Act (RFRA) of 1993 provides the standard of federal law for the free exercise of religion in the Army.
 As a part of the US Code, RFRA is law.
-It says that the federal government may burden an individual's ability to exercise his or her religion only if there is a compelling government interest to do so, and only if it is the least restrictive means of doing so.
-An Army directive and an Army regulation each define "compelling government interest" as "military necessity."
+It says that the federal government may burden an individual's ability to exercise his or her religion only if there is a compelling government interest to do so, and only if it is the least restrictive means of doing so.18 As AR 600-20 makes clear, "compelling government interest" is closely related to military necessity.19

-Here is an example: a forward-deployed commander may prevent his Soldiers from attending chapel if there is a military necessity, such as a major battlefield operation or movement.
-The commander has burdened his Soldiers' free exercise of religion.
-However, the commander makes sure that his Soldiers can attend chapel at their earliest convenience after the operation or movement is complete.
-The commander has burdened his Soldiers' free exercise in the least restrictive way.
+Here is an example of a commander burdening a Soldier's free exercise in accordance with RFRA: when forward-deployed, that commander prevents his Soldiers from attending chapel services due to a major operation.
+However, the commander makes sure that his Soldiers can attend services at their earliest convenience after the operation is complete.
+The commander thereby burdens his Soldiers' free exercise in the least restrictive way.